Starting a Foundation

 Once they are hired, The Murdock Trust requires its investment managers to follow its performance guidelines.

-Again, when starting a foundation, you have the control of your governance, assets, and spending.
+Again, when starting a foundation, you have control of your governance, assets, and spending.
 So, use it!
 Don’t let your investment managers hide from you.
 Require them to manage your assets according to your values and long-term goals.

 And most important, when starting a foundation, work out a defined asset allocation that aligns with your foundation’s long-term objectives.
 The Murdock Trust, for instance, has a stated goal to exist perpetually.
 They don’t want to ever run out of money.
 Thus, their asset allocation is designed around long-term growth and stability.
-See more about Murdock’s investment objectives.

 8. Hire and Appoint Your Team